 The man who was responsible for big hits right from his first movie in the industry; Hum Ek Hain (1946), he acted in a total of 114 movies over a career spanning over more than 65 years.
-He was an actor, director, writer and a producer.
+He was an actor, director, writer, and producer.
 He was one of the most influential people in the Bollywood film industry.

 The actor throughout his career was active in more than just one area of life.
-He was a different person in different decades on and off screen.
-While he was a fresh face in 1940s, he took up directing in 1950s.
-By 1960s he worked on his romantic side and became the heartthrob of his female audiences.
+He was a different person in different decades on and off-screen.
+While he was a fresh face in the 1940s, he took up directing in the 1950s.
+By the 1960s he worked on his romantic side and became the heartthrob of his female audiences.

 At any age, this man exuded the energy and confidence level of a boy in his 20s.
 He was a force to reckon with.
-Be it the way he portrayed a character on screen, or the man he was off screen, one always ended up being impressed with this dynamo of energy.
+Be it the way he portrayed a character on screen, or the man he was off-screen, one always ended up being impressed with this dynamo of energy.

-1 Kala Bazar
+1. Kala Bazar

 Kala Bazar movie was produced by Dev Anand’s own production house Navketan films.
-Written and directed by his younger brother Vijay Anand, the movie revolves around a man who sells movie tickets on the black market, but starts to have a change of heart after he falls in love.
+Written and directed by his younger brother Vijay Anand, the movie revolves around a man who sells movie tickets on the black market but starts to have a change of heart after he falls in love.

-2 Tere Ghar ke Saamne
+2. Tere Ghar ke Saamne

 The plot involves a man who has witnessed the brutal killing of his family is driven to suicide.
 A rich man saves him and convinces him to die after seven days during which he can have anything that his heart desires.

 If this plot doesn’t make you curious to watch the movie, maybe you should re-read it.

 The storyline goes like this: Shrivastav, an editor, is murdered when he tries to expose a rich man’s link with the underworld.

-5 Paying Guest
+5. Paying Guest

 Dev Anand is in the lead with Nutan, with both playing each other’s love interest.
 This song even now remains one of the best numbers of all time.

 This 1965 movie which took the industry by storm is still one of the most amazing movies any Dev Anand fan has watched.
 The chemistry between Dev Anand and Waheeda Rehman is just too amazing to ignore.
 A tourist guide meets an unhappy married woman who wants to take up dancing.

-7 Hum Dono
+7. Hum Dono

 Identical soldiers become entangled in each other’s lives after one of them falls in the battle.
 When one is presumed dead, the other goes to inform the family.

-Happy Birthday Dev Sahab!
+Happy Birthday, Dev Sahab!